 Employers and employees are required to contribute social security premiums.
 Employers must pay for both their portion of the contribution as well as that of the employee’s, which is typically deducted from the employee’s salary.

-- Long-term insurance contributions rates are 9% paid by the employee, 11% paid by the employer
+- Social security contributions rates are 14% paid by the employee and between 15.5% or 20.5% paid by the employer (dependent on certain conditions)

 - Unemployment insurance contribution rates are 1% paid by the employee, 2% paid by the employer, and 1% paid by the state